ProJSLib/jsbits/packages/deep-clone/README.md

   })
 }

-// This creates an object with get/set using the var _foo in its closure const obj = createObj() const clone = deepClone(obj)
+// This creates an object with a property `foo` with accessors that use the var `_foo` of its closure. const obj = createObj()
+// This will clone the object and the property `foo` with its accessors. const clone = deepClone(obj)

 // Looks like this works...